iresil/NeuralNet/README.md

 | Metric Learning | Similarity (Pairwise) | Contrastive Loss | $`L = (1 - Y) \cdot D^2 + Y \cdot \max(0, m - D)^2`$ | Encourages similar items to be close; dissimilar items to be farther than margin $`m`$ |
 | Metric Learning | Similarity (Triplet) | Triplet Loss | $`L = \max(0, D_{ap} - D_{an} + \alpha)`$ | Trains model to separate anchor from negative by at least margin $`\alpha`$ |

+## Optimization
+**Stochastic Gradient Descent (SGD)** was used as an Optimizer, to achieve minimization of the loss function by iteratively adjusting weights, according to the defined learning rate.

 ## Serialization
 ### Stored Byte Sizes
 ```mermaid